jmanuel1/material-search/README.md

 ### Code style

-No code style has really been set either, so make sure it is consistent if you make a pull request.
+HTML, CSS, and JavaScript files are passed through [Prettier](https://prettier.io/) whenever they are committed.
+A Git hook for this purpose should be set up for you after you run `yarn`.

 ### Roadmap

-1. Set code style
-3. Optimize site through a build process
+1. Optimize site through a build process.

 <!-- TODO: Announce this -->